spear-sim/spear/examples/open_loop_control_fetch/README.md

 # Open-Loop Control with Fetch

+__NOTE: This example is not supported in the v0.3.0 release of SPEAR.
+We plan to release a v0.3.1 patch release in the near future that re-enables support for this example.
+If you need to work with this example immediately, we recommend reverting back to v0.2.0.__

 In this example application, we demonstrate how control a Fetch agent to pick up an object and move it to another location.

 Before running this example, rename `user_config.yaml.example` to `user_config.yaml` and modify the contents appropriately for your system, as described in our [Getting Started](../../docs/getting_started.md) tutorial.